-Confinement To The Bench
+Confinement To the Bench

-The Ripken Experience Tournament Directors as well as the Umpires working a game have the ability to confine a manager or coach to the bench.
-If this step is enacted, that individual will not be able to leave the bench/dugout.
+The Cooperstown All-Star Village Tournament Directors as well as the umpires working a game can confine a manager or coach to the bench.
+If this step is enacted that individual will not be able to leave the bench/dugout.
 The only exception that will be allowed is for a manager/coach to attend to an injured player on the field.
 If an individual that is confined to the bench violates this stipulation, they will be ejected from that game and will face further suspension as well.